 Test Method: IS: 6925-1973

-The chloride permeability of concrete subjected to static and repeated compressive loading was evaluated by using this test method.
-The test results indicated that the chloride permeability of concrete subjected to static and repeated loading increased at an increasing rate with its residual strain.
+The chloride permeability of concrete subjected to static and repeated compressive loading is evaluated by using this test method.
+The test results indicate that the chloride permeability of concrete subjected to static and repeated loading at a gradually increasing rate and its residual strain.
 This test covers the determination of the electrical conductance of concrete to provide a rapid indication of its resistance to the penetration of chloride ions.

 Test Method: AASHTO T277